GeorgeKahugu/Rust-Hello-World-ToolKit-with-Generative-AI/README.md

 # Rust-Hello-World-ToolKit-with-Generative-AI
 Welcome to the **Rust Hello World Toolkit**, created as part of the Moringa AI Capstone Project.
-This guide helps beginners learn Rust programming with the support of Generative AI tools like ChatGPT.
+This guide helps beginners learn Rust programming with the support of Generative AI tools.

 ---